sagemath/trac_to_gh/Issue 9519.md

 # Issue 9519: scipy does not exit if there are build failures, but spkg-install looks OK

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9519

 Original creator: drkirkby